-- 5. (Optional) Adjust the tempo. - Note: The TEMPO control slider remains operational throughout this entire procedure. - 6.
-Press the START/STOP switch to stop the recorder. - Note: The LED indicator inside the START/STOP switch goes out, and the LED indicator inside the RESET switch will be lit to indicate that the recorder is stopped somewhere in the middle of the track (or tracks). - 7.
-(Optional) Go back to Step 2 above.
+5. (Optional) Adjust the tempo.

+Note: The TEMPO control slider remains operational throughout this entire procedure.

+Press the START/STOP switch to stop the recorder.

+Note: The LED indicator inside the START/STOP switch goes out, and the LED indicator inside the RESET switch lights to indicate that the recorder is stopped somewhere in the middle of the track (or tracks).

+7. (Optional) Go back to Step 2 above.